HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/andrecostaaa_amouti/protocol.md

+# Overview

+- calcp - Calculator Protocol is a client-server protocol.
+The client connects to a server and sends a math command.
+  The server sends the response or an error message, if the calculation couldn't be made.

-# Connection
+# Transport Layer Protocol

-- Server address will depend on the machine since we won't deploy it to a static ip address server

-- Client connects to server on port 64000
+- calcp uses TCP.
+The client establishes the connection.
+It has to know the server IP address of the server.
+The server listes on port 6900.

 # Message protocol